 In an effort to be supportive of local businesses I went along with the idea that it was suitable, but upon setting it up, realised it really couldn’t properly handle the weight of the mic.
 Everything tipped over.

-Kicking myself, I went to Amazon and, after two weeks or so researching, decided to buy the TONOR suspension boom scissor mic stand for £39.99 at Amazon UK.
-You can get it on Amazon USA too for $39.99.
+Kicking myself, I went to Amazon (sorry local high street, I tried!) and, after two weeks or so researching, decided to buy the TONOR suspension boom scissor mic stand for £39.99 at Amazon UK.
+You can get it on Amazon USA too but I dunno how much for.

 Now that I have bought the thing, the mic can indeed be positioned very close to my mouth with ease and without awkwardness.